 What are the key dates for 2021?

-Booking has opened for all candidates wishing to sit the 2021 IRSE exams.
+Booking opened for all candidates wishing to sit the 2021 IRSE exams.
 All are asked to read the guidance document in detail, including terms and conditions of the exam.
 To book, please click here to take you to the events page or type irse.info/exambooking21 into your browser.
 Note that all checks will take place after you have made your booking, so please ensure that you have booked the correct module(s) and that you send in your SDF (if required).
-Module 2 candidates: E&PD Committee are still working on a solution for you to sit module 2 in 2021.
+Module 2 candidates: E&PD Committee are still working on a solution for you to sit module 2 in 2021 - update - this has now been resolved and candidates will be sitting module 2 in October

 Where do I go to sit the exam?